ArinzeGit/IP-Address-Tracker/README.md

 };
 ```

 - I learned to use the `flex-grow` and `flex-shrink` CSS properties.
-This has given me more understanding and control of `CSS Flexbox`
+This gave me more understanding and control of `CSS Flexbox`

 ```css
 .app {